NICTA/nicta-ner/conll2003-evaluation/README.md

 ## NICTA t3as NER scores

+The `testa + testb` results are simply the two test files concatenated together after one of the empty lines at the end of `eng.testa` has been removed (to make the `DOCSTART` break correct).
+The `all data` is the `eng.train + eng.testa + eng.testb` files concatenated together (no `baseline` can be computed for this dataset).

 ### 2014-08-12 - Current score
 #### testa
     processed 51578 tokens with 5942 phrases; found: 6065 phrases; correct: 3305.